Vonage/vonage-curl-code-snippets/README.md

 Questions and comments are welcome!

 You can create an issue on this repository.
-Patches are also very welcome, please go ahead and send us fixes or additional examples by opening a pull request.
+Patches are also very welcome, please go ahead and send us fixes or additional code snippets by opening a pull request.